Wafaamohamed2/ITI-Training-MVC/README.md

  ###  Day 12:
-           - In this task we focusing on models and database integration.
+           - In this task we focused on models and database integration.
 This session covers how to define data models, connect to a database, and perform CRUD (Create, Read, Update, Delete) operations within an MVC application.

            # Topics Covered: